Taylor Mill State Historic Site

 This entire property, including the sawmill, the house nearby, and 71 acres of land, were very generously donated to the State of New Hampshire in 1953 by Mr. Ballard.

-This site is open on the 2nd and 4th Saturdays of the month from 10 am to 4 pm beginning late May through mid-October.
+This site is open on the 2nd and 4th Saturdays of the month from 10 am to 4 pm beginning May 26 through September 22.
 There is no charge to visit the mill.
 Demonstrations are available on these dates but are dependent upon the availability of water and wood.
 If no demonstration is planned the mill will still be open for tours on those Saturdays.

 A newly installed parking area is available up the hill from the mill.